Reporting to: Programme Director

 - Annual return airfare (subject to contract completions) and 4 weeks paid holiday per year.

-The chosen candidate must provide evidence of personal health insurance, negative TB test and yellow fever vaccination.
+- The chosen candidate must provide evidence of personal health insurance, negative TB test and yellow fever vaccination.

 How to Apply

-Interested candidates should email a cover letter and CV to firstname.lastname@example.org by November 1st 2018.
+Interested candidates should email a cover letter and CV to firstname.lastname@example.org by March 31st 2019.